Sony DT 55-300mm F4.5-5.6 SAM A-mount lens review by QuietOC

 |comment:||This lens is just an amazingly sharp, affordable, long zoom lens.
 It has the best center sharpness at the long end of these telephoto zooms.
 It is more prone to focus hunting than the 55-200, but it covers a rather broad 5.5x zoom range.
 Both Sony SAM zooms focus more accurately than the screw-drive Minoltas, but this one is very accurate.
 "MADE IN CHINA"|

 I tried this on an A6300 with the LA-EA1 adapter and the AF was faster than on the A65.
+It also works reasonable well on the A7II and A7III with the LA-EA3.

 It has less distortion than the DT 55-200 but more distortion than the Minolta 70-210 f/4.
 It is slightly larger and heavier than the 100-300 APO but considerably lighter than the 70-210 F4 or the two 70-300 full-frame zooms.

-Lens extends but does not rotate while zooming.
+The lens extends but does not rotate while zooming.
 The front element extends and rotates while focusing.
 Focus breathing decreases the angle-of-view at close focus especially at the short end of the zoom range.